 The drawing process occurs in the following manner: All 14 balls are placed in the lottery machine and they are mixed for 20 seconds, and then the first ball is removed.
 The remaining balls are mixed in the lottery machine for another 10 seconds, and then the second ball is drawn.
 There is a 10-second mix, and then the third ball is drawn.
 There is a 10-second mix, and then the fourth ball is drawn.
 The team that has been assigned that combination will receive the No. 1 pick.
 The same process is repeated with the same ping-pong balls and lottery machine for the second through fourth picks.

-The team whose logo is in the last envelope opened will have the No. 1 pick in the 2020 NBA Draft, to be held on Friday, Oct.
-16.
+The team whose logo is in the last envelope opened will have the No. 1 pick in the 2022 NBA Draft, which will be held on Thursday, June 23.

 What are the odds for each team in the Draft Lottery?